Mongolian President gifts horse to Defence Minister Rajnath Singh

-Rajnath Singh, the first Indian Defence Minister to visit Mongolia, was gifted a majestic horse by the countrys president on Wednesday, seven years after Prime Minister Narendra Modi received a similar gift from the leadership of this country.
+Rajnath Singh, the first Indian Defence Minister to visit Mongolia, was gifted a majestic horse by President Ukhnaagiin Khurelsukh on Wednesday, seven years after Prime Minister Narendra Modi received a similar gift from the leadership of this country.

 “A special gift from our special friends in Mongolia.
 I have named this magnificent beauty, Tejas.
 Thank you, President Khurelsukh.
 Thank you Mongolia,” Singh tweeted on Wednesday along with pictures of the white horse.